Starpaul20/Forum-Ban/README.txt

 Forum Ban (1.0) for MyBB 1.8
 Created by: Starpaul20
-Copyright: ©2019
+Copyright: ©2020
 License: GPL

-Allows you to ban users from posting in a forum.
+Allows you to ban users from posting and editing in a forum.

 The forum ban page can be accessed by clicking Forum Bans link located next to Subscribe to this forum on top of the thread list in a forum.

 This plugin offers full language support.

 ## INSTALLATION ##